Or for more information:

 • How often should it be shared? – Do stakeholders need daily, weekly or monthly updates?
 Or none at all?

-• How will it be communicated? – You might use email or even basic file sharing software, but in reality, collaborating in the cloud is now the way forward for internal and external co-working.
+• How will it be communicated? – You might use email or basic file-sharing software, but in reality, collaborating in the cloud is now the way forward for internal and external co-working.

-Once you have answers to these questions, you can then assess whether there are any barriers that might be stopping you from collaborating.
+Once you have answers to these questions, you can assess whether there are any barriers to collaboration.
 For example, some or all of your stakeholders might be based remotely and don’t have access to your organisation’s shared drive.

 State responsibilities